Tips for motorcycle riding in the rain and other bad weather

 - Tune in – Listen to a local weather radio station for any storm and traffic updates.

-- Don’t try to outrun a tornado – Stop and find the nearest solid shelter.
+- Don’t try to – Stop and find the nearest solid shelter.
 If one is not close by, lie down in a ditch or low-lying area.
 Keep your helmet on and your face down to protect against flying debris and cover the back of your head and neck with your hands.

 - Don't wait – Once the danger has passed, leave low-lying areas.